xuchen66/sphinx-emdocs/source/align-movie-frames-imod.rst

 where the total dose on sample is 39.8 electrons/A\ :sup:`2`, accelerating voltage is 200kV.

+If on the storage tank, we have a few subfolders to make things more organized, and we use K2 computer to align, we cando someting like this:

 .. note::

    Very often, people get confused by the terms "dose" and "dose rate", partially because there seems to have no *official* definition here.